fabriziomiano/covidashit/README.md

-# COVID-19 Dash-IT
+# Italian COVID Dashboard

-A dashboard of the current italian trend showing the national - and regional - data as per the dataset provided by the [Civil Protection (CP)](https://github.com/pcm-dpc).
+A Flask dashboard displaying the national - and regional - data, as per the dataset provided by the [Civil Protection (CP)](https://github.com/pcm-dpc), of the Italian COVID-19 outbreak.

 ##### The app is deployed on Heroku &#8594; [here](https://covidashit.herokuapp.com/)